ComponentsExpandables

 </Expandable>

-Expandables can contain any content including headings, lists, code blocks, and other components:
+Expandables can contain rich content including lists, code blocks, Callout, and Steps:

 Set these variables in your `.env` file: